samuelheuts/Bayes_in_RCTs/README.md

 [Here](https://samuelheuts.github.io/Bayes_in_RCTs/docs/mint_trial.html) is the analysis of the MINT trial.

+You can download the initial R files (RMD or QMD) in the [Analysis](https://github.com/samuelheuts/Bayes_in_RCTs/tree/main/Analysis_rmds) directory.

+This website was built and maintained by Sarah Urbut, MD PhD.
 For questions, comments, or pull-requests about the repository, source code or website, please contact surbut@mgh.harvard.edu